mseminatore/bintools/cisc/README.md

 The CPU has a Harvard, or split memory, architecture.
 Which means that there are separate address spaces for instruction code `I` and data `D`.
-The `I` is read-only memory and the `D` is read-write.
+The `I` is read-only memory and the `D` is read-write memory.
 You can think of this as representing ROM and RAM.

 ## Registers